Applications are accepted from March 15th – May 15th for the Fall 2021 program

 - Successful completion of a Nursing Assistant course (NA 1500) or active-status on the MN Registry.
 This can be downloaded from the MN Registry Search website which can be found here

 - Health 1110 or equivalent BLS For Healthcare must be completed prior to classes beginning in August – online certification is not acceptable.

-All students interested in applying to the Practical Nursing Diploma program will be required to take the ATI Test of Essential Academic Skills (TEAS) to determine eligibility for application.
+All students interested in applying to the Practical Nursing Diploma program will be required to take the ATI Test of Essential Academic Skills (TEAS) and score at Proficient level (58.7%) or higher to determine eligibility for application.

 - Students will only be allowed to take the test twice per year and the best score will be used for ranking purposes.
 The score will be valid for two years.

 - Only official electronic TEAS copies will be accepted, no paper copies.